Shariaty/react-image-sortable-uploader/README.md

     if (sortedData && sortedData.length){
       let newData = [];
-      // Map the sorted data to match with your Api endpoint sortedData.map( (item , index) => {
+      // Map the sorted data to match with your API endpoint sortedData.map( (item , index) => {
           newData.push({
             ImageId: item.id,